02 GPS

 To use the QR code, click on the Scan QR Code button in the upper right corner.
 You’ll be prompted to allow the app to access your camera.

-1. Scan QR code to download the map.
+1. Scan QR code to download the map of campus.

 QR Code for campus map